 Read the ministerial conference press release or the closing statement.

-Swedish Radiation Safety Authority Joins the Multinational Design Evaluation Programme (MDEP) Français
+Swedish Radiation Safety Authority joins the Multinational Design Evaluation Programme (MDEP) [FR]

 International workshop on challenges and enhancements to nuclear safety defence in depth